ipfs/specs/IPIP/0000-ordered-car-responses.md

 ## Motivation

-We are building light-clients for IPFS.
+We want to make it easier to build light-clients for IPFS.

 Thoses uses the [trustless gateway](../http-gateways/TRUSTLESS_GATEWAY.md) specs to download raw blocks and car files and only do content verifications.